What Can Clinical Depression Look Like? Symptoms And Considerations

 Seasonal affective disorder, or SAD, can mimic the symptoms associated with clinical depression.
 However, this type of depressive disorder generally is exclusive to seasonal changes to darker and colder seasons.

-Experiences with SAD can occur in spring and summer seasons as well.
+Experiences with seasonal affective disorder can occur in spring and summer seasons as well.
 The timing of the depressive disorder-related symptom offset can generally support a clinician's determination between a SAD diagnosis and a clinical depression diagnosis.
+Those who feel sad during specific times of the year might consider speaking with a therapist.

 Bipolar disorder